-Apart from offering postoperative pain services we also offer management of other types of acute pain like chest trauma, burns etc. We are uniquely qualified because of our knowledge of the neurophysiology, pathophysiology, pharmacology, and anatomic pathways involved in the modulation of acute pain.
+Apart from offering postoperative pain services we also offer management of other types of acute pain like chest trauma, burn treatments etc. We are uniquely qualified because of our knowledge of the neurophysiology, pathophysiology, pharmacology, and anatomic pathways involved in the modulation of acute pain.

 Treatment options available for acute pain range from simple medication to more complex interventions such as neural blockade, neuraxial (epidural and intrathecal infusions and Patient –controlled analgesia (PCA).
 A variety of these methods may be used together to get the best result.
 The best method for you and your operation will be discussed with you.the effectiveness of your pain relief will be regularly assessed and if necessary adjusted, added or changed to make it the best and safest to you.
 It is reassuring to know that drugs used for pain control are extremely safe and there is hardly any chance to become addicted to them.
 The advantages gained by good pain control far outweigh these small risks.